 It's hard to imagine that a former WSOP Main Event winner can have such a fall from grace but that's what happened to Scotty Nguyen.
 A well-loved personality in the poker world, Scotty also won other notable titles such as the $50K H.O.R.S.E and a WPT event.

 Scotty is another player who succumbed to his addictions, both gambling and others, and has lost back a significant amount of the money he won on his rise to poker stardom.
-He still continues to play but at lower stakes in an attempt to grind his way back to the top.
+He continues to play but at lower stakes in an attempt to grind his way back to the top.

 While the high-stakes poker lifestyle can be attractive, the reality is that it can be hard to maintain over a career.
-Often the fall can come as quickly and unexpectedly as the rise, leaving once talented poker players completely broke.
+Often the fall can come as quickly and unexpectedly as they rise, leaving once talented poker players completely broke.